supreethr23/LLMOps-Hands-On-Lab/Instructions/lab-02.md

 1. Ask questions in regards to the PDF in the Chat box to get the relevant answers.

    ![](media/multi-rag-flow-chat-box.png)

+# Review

+In this lab, you have performed  the following tasks:

+- Created a standard classification flow
+- Created a conversational RAG flow

 ### You have successfully completed the lab.